Krasimir-Hristov/interview-ai-agent/README.md

-# AI-Powered Interview Preparation Platform
+# 🚀 AI-Powered Interview Preparation Platform

 A modern web application that helps users prepare for technical interviews through AI-powered mock interviews with voice interaction capabilities.

-## Features
+## ✨ Features

-- **Interactive Voice Interviews**: Conduct realistic interview simulations with an AI interviewer using natural voice conversations
+- **🎙️ Interactive Voice Interviews**: Conduct realistic interview simulations with an AI interviewer using natural voice conversations
-- **Multiple Interview Types**: Support for technical, behavioral, and mixed interview formats
+- **🛠️ Multiple Interview Types**: Support for technical, behavioral, and mixed interview formats
-- **Tech Stack Customization**: Choose from a wide range of technologies and frameworks for technical interviews
+- **⚙️ Tech Stack Customization**: Choose from a wide range of technologies and frameworks for technical interviews
-- **Real-time Feedback**: Get immediate feedback and assessments after each interview session
+- **📊 Real-time Feedback**: Get immediate feedback and assessments after each interview session
-- **Interview History**: Track your progress with a comprehensive history of past interviews
+- **📜 Interview History**: Track your progress with a comprehensive history of past interviews
-- **Authentication**: Secure user authentication system with customizable profiles
+- **🔒 Authentication**: Secure user authentication system with customizable profiles
-- **Responsive Design**: Fully responsive interface that works across all devices
+- **📱 Responsive Design**: Fully responsive interface that works across all devices

-## Tech Stack
+## 🛠️ Tech Stack

 ### Frontend